The Vision of Ezekiel 1

 The vision in Ezekiel one concerning the four living creatures, the four wheels, the firmament, and the throne has been considered the most unclear of all the Old Testament visions.

-Since the prophet does not interpret the symbols of his vision, and since the Scriptures elsewhere do not directly state the significance of what Ezekiel saw, we can only assume as to the specific application of the symbols.
+Since the prophet does not interpret the symbols of his vision, and since the Scriptures elsewhere do not directly state the significance of what Ezekiel saw, we can only assume as to the specific meaning of the symbols.
 A parable should not be taken literally.
 This is likewise true of symbolic prophecy.
-As in the case of parables, we must learn what is the over-all objective of the vision, and what features of the pictorial presentation are intended to convey divine truth.
+As in the case of parables, we must learn what is the over-all objective of the vision, and what features of the pictorial presentation are intended to give divine truth.